 Now, transition months can be quite amazing, as they could certainly pack up best of both worlds…a little warm ocean with a gentle cooling breeze, or how about dry sunny conditions with clear skies at night for stargazing?
 The months of blending of both seasons can bring rewarding wildlife contacts too, particularly from all migratory species.
 The true transition months are May & June (from hot into dry) and then December & January (from dry into hot).
 Many local connoisseurs agree that transition months are truly “the best time” for exploring the Galapagos.

 For many visitors, the main draw of the Galapagos Islands is the underwater view.
 Choosing the right time of year to hit the water depends on your chosen activity.
 The hot season that brings the warm currents is the best time for snorkeling or wading in the water, for those who prefer warmer temperatures, higher visibility, and overall calm water conditions.
 Now, scuba diving and snorkeling conditions are often better in the dry season when the nutrient-rich cold waters move past the area.
-Marine life follows these currents because of food resources, which gives water explorers a perfect view of those elusive wildlife.
+Marine life follows these currents because of food resources, which gives water explorers a perfect view of that elusive wildlife.
 Therefore, the idea here is to understand the differences between the two seasons, and not label one season better than the other one.
 Both seasons are great for water activities.
 If cool water is a concern, then make sure you select an expedition vessel that has snorkeling wet suits for free or a nominal rental.

 If you’re traveling during an El Niño year, be aware that the conditions will be warmer and wetter than usual.
 El Niño current is a yearly event and aptly named as the official spark for the onset of the hot season.
 El Niño phenomenon is when these normal hot and wet conditions go way beyond the normal (thus, the term “anomaly”).
 Because food resources dwindle in the ocean during an El Niño year, occurring as an unpredictable cycle every 8-10 years, the sea life may drop in quantities, but then other factors make this time unbelievably unique: other species do arrive from the west Indo-pacific province and spectacular visibility can be witnessed with some up to 50-60 feet.
 Focus your trip on land animals that readily pick up the benefits of these unusual conditions, such as giant tortoises, land iguanas, land birds, lava lizards, and more.
 Watching nature and El Nino in action is part of a unique evolutionary process too, since these harsh environmental conditions are the ones that put a test on individuals where only the really fit ones survive.
 That’s full Darwinism at full speed.